milanz14/milanz14/README.md

 ### Thanks for stopping by.
 I'm a software developer with a passion for web development and solving problems.
+If I had to choose my favourite language, it would be JavaScript.
+I specifically think that React is the best thing since sliced bread.

-Proficient with the following tech stacks:
+Proficient with the following tech stacks: MERN, PERN, MEAN
--MERN
--PERN
--MEAN

 <br/>